jdeathe/centos-ssh-haproxy/README.md

 Run up a container named `haproxy.1` from the docker image `jdeathe/centos-ssh-haproxy` on port 80 and 443 of your docker host.
 2 backend hosts, `httpd_1` and `httpd_2`, are defined with IP addresses `172.17.8.101` and `172.17.8.101`; this is required to identify the backend hosts from within the HAProxy configuration file if not using docker network aliases.

+> Change `172.17.8.101` and `172.17.8.101` in the example below to IP addresses that resolve to valid web servers on your network.

 ```
 $ docker run -d -t \
   --name haproxy.1 \